jekil/awesome-hacking/_pages/index.rst

 - `Dnsenum <https://github.com/fwaeytens/dnsenum/>`_ - A perl script that enumerates DNS information.
 - `Dnsmap <https://github.com/makefu/dnsmap/>`_ - Passive DNS network mapper.
 - `Dnsrecon <https://github.com/darkoperator/dnsrecon/>`_ - DNS Enumeration Script.
+- `EyeWitness <https://github.com/FortyNorthSecurity/EyeWitness>`_ - EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.
 - `Knock <https://github.com/guelfoweb/knock>`_ - A python tool designed to enumerate subdomains on a target domain through a wordlist.
 - `IVRE <https://ivre.rocks>`_ - An open-source framework for network recon.
 It relies on open-source well-known tools to gather data (network intelligence), stores it in a database, and provides tools to analyze it.
 - `Operative-framework <https://github.com/graniet/operative-framework>`_ - This is a framework based on fingerprint action, this tool is used for get information on a website or a enterprise target with multiple modules (Viadeo search,Linkedin search, Reverse email whois, Reverse ip whois, SQL file forensics ...).